prcutler/castopod-user-guide/docs/instance/add-podcast.md

 ### Parental advisory

-Choose if your podcast has explicit content or swearing or choose **Clean** if your podcast is suitable for everyone.
+Choose if your podcast has explicit content or swearing or choose Clean if your podcast is suitable for everyone.
 You can also choose to leave this category as undefined.
+When creating a new episode, you will also have the opportunity to choose clean, explicit, or undefined on a per episode basis.

 ## Author